zenml-io/zenml/docs/book/getting-started/system-architectures.md

 ![ZenML OSS server deployment architecture](../.gitbook/assets/oss_simple_deployment.png)

+ZenML OSS is free with Apache 2.0 license.
+Learn how to deploy it [here](./deploying-zenml/README.md).

+## ZenML Pro (Commercial Product, SaaS or Self-hosted)

-The above deployment can be augmented with the ZenML Pro components, that augment and add functionality:
+The above deployment can be augmented with the ZenML Pro components:

 * **ZenML Pro API**: This is a centralized MLOps control plane that includes a managed ZenML dashboard and a special ZenML server optimized for production